kodion/hackfest-site/dev-env.md

 **Suggested applications and libraries**

 We expect you to know your application stack well and use whichever tools make sense to you.
-It is very useful to have a REST inspector in your browser for testing, and we sugget using [Postman]().
+It is very useful to have a REST inspector in your browser for testing, and we suggest using [Postman](https://www.getpostman.com/) for testing how your code uses the APIs of the various components of the platform.

 Here are a few suggestions for language-specific stacks:

   * <span class="devicons devicons-python"></span>**Python** : [Python Requests](http://docs.python-requests.org/en/master/)